 A payslip from your employer will also usually include the following information:

 - Any additional payments (for example, a bonus, overtime or tips)

 When do you receive a payslip?

-It is a legal requirement for your employer to give you a payslip, but how they issue one is flexible.
-For example, many employers these days decide that they would prefer to give a payslip through electronic means (email, online) instead of using paper slips, considered to be there more traditional approach.
+It is a legal requirement for your employer to give you a payslip, but how often they issue one is flexible.
+For example, many employers these days decide that they would prefer to give a payslip through electronic means (email, online) instead of using paper slips, considered to be the more traditional approach.

 What happens if there is a problem with my payslip?